learn-co-curriculum/welcome-to-learn-verified/README.md

-# Welcome

-This course is no longer available on Learn.co.
-If you have any questions or need assistance, please reach out to studentservices@flatironschool.com.
+Effective June 30, 2021, this program expired and Flatiron School is no longer offering access to the Learn.co platform.
+If you have any questions please reach out to studentservices@flatironschool.com.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/welcome-to-learn-verified' title='Welcome'>Welcome</a> on Learn.co and start learning to code for free.</p>